 Infectious diseases fellows rotating at Reagan will gain experience in managing complex patients with multiple comorbidities and degrees of immunocompromise, either rotating on the general or transplant consult services.

-UCLA Medical Center, Santa Monica is a 266-bed hospital that includes the Los Angeles Orthopaedic Hospital, Solid Oncology, Family Medicine, and Geriatrics services in addition to general medical and surgical services.
+UCLA Health - Santa Monica Medical Center is a 266-bed hospital that includes the Los Angeles Orthopaedic Hospital, Solid Oncology, Family Medicine, and Geriatrics services in addition to general medical and surgical services.

 Infectious diseases fellows rotating at Santa Monica will gain experience in managing more of a community-based mix of patients and patients with medical and surgical infectious disease issues.